 On May 20, Grant issued orders to continue his movement southward.
-He’s still not going to be put off by the second of these massive battles.
-And on the 20th and 21st, the armies marched away from the hideous battlefields at Spotsylvania.
-By this point in the Overland Campaign the vast majority of soldiers in both armies were exhausted.
-Once the armies became engaged on the first day of the Battle of the Wilderness, they were fighting pretty much continuously until late in the month as they head toward the North Anna.
+He was not to be put off by the second of these massive battles.
+On the 20th and 21st, the armies marched away from the hideous battlefields at Spotsylvania.
+By this point in the Overland Campaign, the vast majority of soldiers in both armies were exhausted.
+Once the armies became engaged on the first day of the Battle of the Wilderness, they pretty much fought continuously until late in the month as they headed toward the North Anna.
 The losses had been appalling.
-Both armies were getting replacements, but these replacements in no way met the same standard for proficiency of the veterans who had been knocked out of the ranks at the Wilderness and at Spotsylvania.
-The overall quality of the armies is diminishing as we move into May—not only are we losing a number of men, but also the ranks of the leaders are being decimated on both sides, including the top echelon of the subordinates in each army, the corps commanders.
-So there are tremendous problems of command in both armies that go along with the tremendous attrition in the ranks.
+Both armies were getting replacements, but these replacements in no way met the same standard for proficiency of the veterans who had been knocked out of the ranks at the Wilderness and Spotsylvania.
+The overall quality of the armies diminished as they moved into May.
+Not only did they lose a significant number of men, but also the ranks of the leaders were decimated on both sides, including the top echelon of the subordinates in each army, the corps commanders.
+As a result, there were tremendous problems of command in both armies that went along with the attrition in the ranks.

 A Missed Opportunity at North Anna

 While at Spotsylvania, Grant decided to place his army between Lee and Richmond.
-He would yet again try to get around Lee’s right flank.
-That’s his intention, to get beyond Lee and perhaps get the closer track toward Richmond.
+He would yet again try to get around Lee’s right flank—to get beyond Lee and perhaps get the closer track toward Richmond.

 But Lee once again anticipated what Grant was going to do and took up a position behind the North Anna River, not many miles south of the Spotsylvania battlefield.
 He secured, by taking up that position, a crucial rail junction at Hanover, where the Virginia Central Railroad came in just north of Richmond.

 The Confederate line was in the form of a big inverted V, with the apex resting nearly on the North Anna River and then the flanks falling back to the southeast and the southwest.
-Confederates erected very strong entrenchments there.
-Grant moved up opposite Lee and, over the period between May 23 and May 25, managed to place the Army of the Potomac in a very awkward position.
+Confederates erected incredibly strong entrenchments there.
+Grant moved up opposite Lee and, over the period between May 23 and May 25, managed to place the Army of the Potomac in an awkward position.
 He had different parts of the Army of the Potomac south of the river and north of the river.
-That’s a terrible position and one that made both ends of Grant’s line vulnerable—not very good generalship on Grant’s part—but the Confederates could not take advantage of it because, for the one time in the war, Robert E. Lee was incapacitated by illness.
+That’s a terrible position and one that made both ends of Grant’s line vulnerable—poor generalship on Grant’s part—but the Confederates could not take advantage of it because, for the one time in the war, Robert E. Lee was incapacitated by illness.

-Lee knew that Grant was vulnerable, but he was literally confined to his cot and could not get up and command the army.
+Lee knew that Grant was vulnerable, but he was physically confined to his cot and could not get up and command the army.
 And the fact that his subordinates were not trustworthy in his view or were unknown quantities meant that Lee was not willing to entrust a major tactical offensive to any of them.
-If Jackson had been there, he would have given it to Jackson.
+If Stonewall Jackson had been there, he would have given it to Jackson.
 If Longstreet had been there, he would have allowed Longstreet to do it.
-But the fact was he didn’t have anyone on whom he could rely, and this great potential opportunity for the Army of Northern Virginia passed in late May.
+The fact was, he didn’t have anyone on whom he could rely, and this great potential opportunity for the Army of Northern Virginia passed in late May.
 Grant eventually disengaged and moved on southward once again.

 Failed Frontal Assaults at Cold Harbor

 By the end of May, the two armies found themselves opposite each other just a few miles outside Richmond.
-The Confederate line ended up being just about six miles long, one flank anchored on the Chickahominy River and the other flank anchored on Totopotomoy Creek.
-A very strong position: water on each side, strong entrenchments in between, ample artillery supporting the Confederate infantry.
-Grant examined his tactical options here and he took into account a number of factors away from this immediate battlefield, and he reached the conclusion that he should launch major frontal assaults against the Army of Northern Virginia at Cold Harbor.
+The Confederate line ended up being just about six miles long: One flank anchored on the Chickahominy River and the other anchored on Totopotomoy Creek.
+It was a very strong position: Water on each side, strong entrenchments in between, ample artillery supporting the Confederate infantry.
+Grant examined his tactical options here and he took into account several factors from this immediate battlefield.
+He concluded that he should launch major frontal assaults against the Army of Northern Virginia at Cold Harbor.

 Now the question is, why should he do this?
-It’s been a question that many people have asked, as we’ll see in a minute.
-The assaults were a disaster, costly, and they accomplished nothing.
-So the question always with the wonderful view of hindsight has been, why would Grant do something so stupid as to assault these Confederates in a strong position?
+It’s been a question that many people have asked.
+The assaults were a disaster, costly, and accomplished nothing.
+With the view of hindsight, why would Grant do something so stupid as to assault the Confederates in a strong position?

-I think several factors helped persuade him that this was the course to take.
-I think Grant was experiencing frustration.
-I think that he had expected to do better against Lee than he had done, expected to find an opening really to smash Lee.
+Several factors helped persuade him that this was the course to take.
+Grant likely was experiencing frustration.
+I think that he had expected to do better against Lee than he had done and he expected to find an opening really to smash Lee.
 They had not been able to do that.
 Lee had anticipated again and again what Grant was going to do, and I think here Grant decided that he would apply brute strength and try to overcome the Army of Northern Virginia.

 I think Grant also believed, however, that his troops could break through at Cold Harbor.
 He’d seen Union soldiers do it at Chattanooga.
 He had seen Union soldiers do it on May 12th in the Battle of Spotsylvania when they smashed through the northern arc of the Mule Shoe salient.

 The big assaults came on June 3.
 Grant hurled about 50,000 Union soldiers against three miles of breastworks held by about 30,000 Confederate defenders.
-A Confederate soldier later told a Federal, a Federal who was working with a burial party, that “It seemed almost like murder for us to fire upon you.”
+A Confederate soldier later told a Federal who was working with a burial party, that, “It seemed almost like murder for us to fire upon you.”
 But, of course, fire upon the Federals the Confederates did.

 Most of the attacks lasted fewer than 30 minutes, and in the space of a relatively brief time, 7,500 Federals were shot down.
 Added to 5,000 casualties Grant had suffered the preceding two days, on June 1 and 2, this is another 12,500 casualties at Cold Harbor; Confederate losses, probably about 1,500.

 The Northern public was beginning to question Grant.
 All they saw in Virginia was this series of very bloody encounters.
-A huge battle in the Wilderness—well, who really won?
+A huge battle in the Wilderness—who won?
 It’s hard to tell.
 A huge battle at Spotsylvania—who won?
 Hard to tell.
-Now at Cold Harbor another big battle, and here you could tell who won, and it wasn’t Ulysses S. Grant.
+Now at Cold Harbor another large battle; here you could tell who won, and it wasn’t Ulysses S. Grant.

 Lee, however, is not confused about what’s going on.
-Lee knew that Grant was slowly accomplishing what the Federals needed to accomplish, that is, pushing Lee back toward Richmond, circumscribing the area in which he could maneuver.
+Lee knew that Grant was slowly accomplishing what the Federals needed to accomplish— pushing Lee back toward Richmond, circumscribing the area in which he could maneuver.

 Grant Outfoxes Lee

 They did it quickly, and on June 15, a large Federal corps was just outside Petersburg with another one not far behind.
-Lee thought Grant was making another small turning movement such as he had executed after the Wilderness and Spotsylvania and on the road to Cold Harbor.
-And he kept his entire army north of the James.
-Confederate General Beauregard was down at Petersburg, meanwhile, with just a few thousand Confederate defenders in the works and he began to send messages to Lee: There are a lot of Federals in my front.
-There are a huge number of Federals in my front.
+Lee thought Grant was making another small turning movement such as he had executed after the Wilderness, Spotsylvania, and on the road to Cold Harbor.
+He kept his entire army north of the James.
+Confederate General P.G.T.
+Beauregard was down at Petersburg, meanwhile, with just a few thousand Confederate defenders in the works and he began to send messages to Lee: There area huge number of Federals in my front.
 Please send reinforcements.